aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 I cannot help you, for I am just a cookie.
+> 🥠 Ask your mom instead of a cookie.

-Last update: Mon Jan  5 05:27:31 2026
+Last update: Tue Jan  6 05:16:00 2026

 ### Let's play! 🎮